SilentTokyo/KangXia.github.io/content/authors/admin/_index.md

     url: https://www.u-tokyo.ac.jp/en

 # Short bio (displayed in user profile at end of posts)
-bio: My current research is focused on controlled design of hybrid materials of polyoxometalates and metal nanoparticles as well as their applications
+bio: My current research is focused on controlled design of hybrid materials of polyoxometalates and metal nanoparticles as well as their applications, among which electrochemistry is my recent primary focus.

 # Interests to show in About widget
 interests: